St. Louis Cardinals minor league players: Braden Davis

 Braden Michael Davis (born April 9, 2003) is an American professional baseball pitcher in the St. Louis Cardinals organization.

 Davis attended Keller High School in Keller, Texas, where he played baseball and earned All-State honors as a senior.
 He played two years of college baseball at Sam Houston State University.
 As a freshman in 2022, he pitched to a 1.62 ERA over 11 relief appearances.
 As a sophomore in 2023, he appeared in 24 games and went 5-4 with a 2.78 ERA over 45 1/3 innings.
 That summer, he played in the Cape Cod Baseball League with the Falmouth Commodores.
 He transferred to the University of Oklahoma for the 2024 season, going 9-4 with a 4.30 ERA and 117 strikeouts over 92 innings and 16 starts.

 Davis was selected by the St. Louis Cardinals in the fifth round of the 2024 Major League Baseball draft and signed with the team.
-He made his professional debut in 2025 with the Palm Beach Cardinals and was promoted to the Peoria Chiefs in July.
+He made his professional debut in 2025 with the Single-A Palm Beach Cardinals and was promoted to the High-A Peoria Chiefs in July.
+Over 25 games (22 starts) between the two teams, Davis went 5-3 with a 2.85 ERA and 153 strikeouts over 110 1/3 innings.
+His 153 strikeouts were most in the Cardinals system and ninth-most across the minor leagues.
+Davis was assigned to the Double-A Springfield Cardinals for the 2026 season.
+He made 26 starts for the team and finished the season with a 3-6 record, a 5.15 ERA, and 140 strikeouts across 110 innings.